-- 1. Always check the terrain carefully before ascending a hill.
-Never drive on hills with excessively slippery or loose surfaces. - 2.
-Avoid excessively steep hills.
-If ascending a steeper grade is unavoidable, shift to low gear and engage all-wheel drive before ascending. - 3.
+1. Always check the terrain carefully before ascending a hill.
+Never drive on hills with excessively slippery or loose surfaces.

+- Avoid excessively steep hills.
+If ascending a steeper grade is unavoidable, engage all-wheel drive before ascending. - 3.
 Drive straight uphill. - 4.
 Proceed at a steady rate of speed and throttle opening.
-Never open the throttle suddenly. - 5.
-Avoid unnecessary changes in speed or direction. - Never go over the crest of a hill at high speed.
+Never open the throttle suddenly. - Avoid unnecessary changes in speed or direction. - Never go over the crest of a hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill. - 7.
 If the vehicle stalls while climbing a hill, apply the brakes.
 Place the transmission in reverse and slowly allow the vehicle to roll straight downhill while applying light brake pressure to control speed.